The ultimate guide to wildlife safety & pest management for off-grid RV living

 - Keep a “hands-clear” policy: never reach under your RV or into a woodpile without looking first.

-- Use a UV flashlight at night to spot scorpions, which glow under blacklight.
+- Use a UV flashlight at night: This is essential for spotting scorpions, which glow under blacklight.

 - Check for Black Widows: While scorpions are a threat, Black Widow spiders are common in the West and love the dark undersides of RVs.
 Always wear gloves when reaching near stabilizing jacks or the “lip” of your RV’s exterior siding, as these are prime nesting spots.